-A Blockchain is a growing list of records, called blocks, which are linked using cryptography.
+A growing list of records called blocks in Blockchain, which are linked using cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
 Each of these blocks of data (block) are secured and bound to each other using cryptographic principles (chain).

 Blockchain is a distributed public ledger that is used to manage transactions and keep a record of valuable things.
 It allows a network of users to record, verify and perform transactions in a secure manner.
 Blockchain helps in simplifying the creation as well as the exchange of transactions.